james65535/h2k-Sessions/CNA/cna-week2.md

 ### What is the networking for a container?

+5. Use Docker info to display available network drivers

 `docker info`

 ### Docker Bridge Network

 Bridge (native linux capability - https://wiki.linuxfoundation.org/networking/bridge)

-5. Example of container running in a Linux bridge
+6. Example of container running in a Linux bridge

 ```
 docker run -itp 9000:9000 vmware/photon2 /bin/bash